 Many believe that it is not a temporary phenomenon but a permanent change in behavior impacting grocery, pharmacy, food, and other industries.
 Beyond just a web or app design, business models are likely to be affected.
 Setting up of ‘dark stores’ – outlets that look like supermarkets but closed for customers and geared to be hubs for online delivery are a reality.
 Mini automated fulfillment centers at the back of large stores, with some even using robots, are getting traction.
-Stand-alone restaurants and supermarkets will face a tough situation compared to the consolidation possibilities of a brand of chains – e.g. Pizza Hut, KFC, Burger King etc.
+Stand-alone restaurants and supermarkets will face a tough situation compared to the consolidation possibilities of a brand of chains – e.g. Pizza Hut, KFC, Burger King, etc.

 The first step towards creating a compelling digital experience is to understand the consumer pain points through empathy and craft a solution that intuitively solves that problem.
-In these times of anxiety, understanding customer needs, their mindset, motivations, and barriers is even more critical.
+In these times of anxiety, understanding customer needs, their mindset, motivations, and barriers are even more critical.
 Design Thinking workshops, even held remotely, can help enterprises gain valuable insights into the consumer mindset.
-Consumers need reassurance of safety precautions undertaken by the brand – in any form of delivery service.
+Consumers need the reassurance of safety precautions undertaken by the brand – in any form of delivery service.
 A norm of the remote-working era – over-communicate is worth following as contactless delivery, safety precautions taken by the staff need to be visually highlighted.

 Clear, bold, reassuring message from Pizza Hut on their website.